getzola/zola/docs/content/documentation/getting-started/configuration.md

 include_title = true
 # Whether to include the description of the page/section in the index
 include_description = false
+# Whether to include the path of the page/section in the index
+include_path = false
 # Whether to include the rendered content of the page/section in the index
 include_content = true
 # At which character to truncate the content to.
 Useful if you have a lot of pages and the index would